TeamWiseFlow/wiseflow/README.md

     pip install -r requirements.txt
     ```

-    You can then start pb, task, and backend individually using the scripts in core/scripts (move the script files to the core directory).
+    Afterward, you can refer to the scripts in core/scripts to start pb, task, and backend respectively (move the script files to the core directory).

     Note:
     - Start pb first; task and backend are independent processes, and the order doesn't matter.
 You can start any one of them as needed.